 These are subject headings that will be applied to the item.
-Currently we use FAST subject headings and copy catalogue them from WorldCat.
+Currently we use FAST subject headings and copy catalogue them from MarcEdit via the Z39.50 module or from WorldCat.

 Remove Subject Heading Blacks from any title.
 We no longer use the Subject Heading Blacks as it is a culturally outdated term.
 We do accept more precise Subject Headings including Black race, Author, Black, Women, Black etc. Check WorldCat or LC for the appropriate Subject Heading to use for each title.